RedPitaya/redpitaya-knowledgebase/active_learning/Chapter3/10_schmitt_triggers_doc.rst

 	:name: compartator vs Schmitt trigger
 	:align: center

-A noisy signal may trigger multiple transitions on the output while a Schmitt trigger with appropriately set hysteresis won’t.
-Pay attention to time when transition happens.
-Schmitt trigger has a delayed transition by design, because threshold voltages are offset from the reference voltage.
-For this reason, we still often use comparators.
-Also note that if noisy component is at a very high frequency, it may not trigger a spurious transition as the comparator needs some time to toggle the output.
+A signal with noise can cause multiple output transitions in a regular comparator, while a Schmitt trigger with properly adjusted hysteresis can avoid this issue.
+It's important to note that a Schmitt trigger is designed to have a delayed transition due to the offset of threshold voltages from the reference voltage.
+Therefore, comparators are still frequently used.
+Additionally, if the noisy component is at a high frequency, it may not cause false transitions since the comparator requires some time to switch the output.

 Extra credits
 -------------------